 With so many possible starting hand combinations and drawing scenarios, arriving at an optimal strategy for playing each hand in Double Draw Poker represents a Herculean task of mathematical analysis.

-The trick to using this chart is to assess your current hand and find the all possible holdings, before keeping or drawing to the highest hand on the list.
-Obviously, made hands like a flush or four of a kind are held without hesitation, but most of the starting hands you’ll receive will not be made yet, requiring you to draw in hopes of improving.
-Courtesy of Shackleford and his supercomputer like approach to casino game theory, you now have a general roadmap to help guide you when making these close decisions.
+The trick to using this chart is to assess your current hand and find all the possible holdings before keeping or drawing to the highest hand on the list.
+Made hands like a flush or four of a kind are held without hesitation, but most of the starting hands you receive will not be made yet, requiring you to draw in hopes of improving.

-Generally speaking, basic strategy will have you folding immediately on only 2 percent of the total hands you play, and fold after the first draw just over 10 percent of hands.
+Generally speaking, a basic strategy will have you folding immediately on only 2 percent of the total hands you play and fold after the first draw just over 10 percent of hands.
 The rest of the time, about 88 percent of hands, you should be drawing on both rounds.

 Playing with the House Edge

-In both cases, this house edge rate is much too high for Double Draw Poker to be considered a playable table game.
-Consider, the house edge rate found on a double zero roulette wheel is 5.26 percent, while similar table games like Three Card Poker (3.37 percent) and Caribbean Stud Poker (5.22 percent) are actually lower as well.
+This house edge rate is much too high for Double Draw Poker to be considered a playable table game in both cases.
+Consider, the house edge rate found on a double zero roulette wheel is 5.26%.
+At the same time, similar table games like Three Card Poker (3.37%) and Caribbean Stud Poker (5.22%) are lower.

-From a purely strategic standpoint, if putting your money on the right side of variance is something you’re concerned about, the optimal play is probably to skip the Double Draw Poker game altogether.
-Of course, a little gamble never hurts, and the game can be quite enjoyable from an entertainment perspective, but over the long run, you’ll face a steep uphill climb toward profitability when playing this game.
+From a purely strategic standpoint, if putting your money on the right side of variance is something you’re concerned about, the optimal play will probably skip the Double Draw Poker game altogether.
+Of course, a little gamble never hurts, and the game can be pretty enjoyable from an entertainment perspective.
+Still, over the long run, you’ll face a steep uphill climb toward profitability when playing this game.